ericburger/crossbardocs/pages/docs/Getting-started-with-Browser.md

 ```

-# Further information
+## Further information

-For more information about programming using WAMP and Autobahn](JS, see the [Autobahn&#124;JS documentation](http://autobahn.ws/js/), especially the tutorials on
+For more information about programming using WAMP and Autobahn](JS, see the [AutobahnJS documentation](http://autobahn.ws/js/), especially the tutorials on

 * [Remote Procedure Calls](http://autobahn.ws/js/tutorial_rpc.html)
 * [Publish & Subscribe](http://autobahn.ws/js/tutorial_pubsub.html)